NBA Rumors: Grizzlies Could Explore Trading Mike Conley To Jazz In June, Per ‘The Ringer’

 After struggling earlier in the 2018-19 NBA season, the Memphis Grizzlies decided to make a huge roster shakeup before the February NBA trade deadline.
-With their goal to prioritize the development of their young players, the Grizzlies parted ways with some of the veterans, including Marc Gasol, JaMychal Green, and Shelvin Mack.
+With their goal being to prioritize the development of their young players, the Grizzlies parted ways with some of their veterans, including Marc Gasol, JaMychal Green, and Shelvin Mack.
 However, despite receiving multiple offers from several NBA teams, including the Utah Jazz, the Grizzlies chose to keep Mike Conley on their roster for the rest of the season.

-One of the major reasons why the Grizzlies decided not to trade Mike Conley before the February NBA trade deadline is because they view him as a mentor to Jaren Jackson Jr., the No. 4 overall pick in the 2018 NBA Draft and the man who is currently being groomed to be the next face of the franchise.
-When the 2018-19 NBA season is over, the Grizzlies are expected to explore trading Conley once again and according to Kevin O’Connor of The Ringer, Memphis could resume their trade discussion with the Jazz in June.
+One of the major reasons why the Grizzlies decided not to trade Conley before the February NBA trade deadline is because they view him as a mentor to Jaren Jackson Jr., the No. 4 overall pick in the 2018 NBA Draft and the man who is currently being groomed to be the next face of the franchise.
+When the 2018-19 NBA season is over, the Grizzlies are expected to explore trading Conley once again and, according to Kevin O’Connor of The Ringer, Memphis could resume their trade discussion with the Jazz in June.

 “Memphis seriously discussed sending Conley to the Jazz prior to the deadline, and those talks could pick back up in June, according to multiple front office executives.”

-Trading Mike Conley next summer will be the best move for the Grizzlies since the veteran point guard has an early termination option on his contract that will enable him to become an unrestricted free agent in the summer of 2020.
-At this point in his NBA career, Conley will surely want to play for a legitimate playoff contender than staying on a rebuilding team like the Grizzlies.
+Trading Mike Conley next summer will be a smart move for the Grizzlies since the veteran point guard has an early termination option on his contract that will enable him to become an unrestricted free agent in the summer of 2020.
+At this point in his NBA career, Conley will likely want to play for a legitimate playoff contender, rather than staying on a rebuilding team like the Grizzlies.

 KOC on Zion’s impact on Tankapalooza 2019 — https://t.co/Z7WoSqtYXs